Polizia di Stato: Questure

 There is a Questura in each of the 105 Italian provincial capitals.
 It is responsible for all the activities carried out by the Polizia di Stato within the province.

+It is commanded by the Questore, who is the public safety authority and has at his disposal all the police forces in the territory of competence, including the Carabinieri and the Guardia di Finanza.

 Commissariati di Pubblica Sicurezza

 In major cities and highly populated towns, there are police stations named Commissariati di Pubblica Sicurezza (Public Security Offices).
 Each Commissariato di Pubblica Sicurezza is under the Authority of a Questura.
 Their task is to control, prevent and fight crime in their jurisdiction, and to deal with paperwork as to, among other things, requests for gun licences, passports, permits, and regularization of foreigners.

-Polizia di Quartiere is the Quarter Police.
-Pairs of Poliziotti (Policemen) patrol areas of major cities on foot.

 Special operations

 About 24,000 officers, that is almost a quarter of police personnel, work within the Highway Patrol (Polizia Stradale), Railroad Police (Polizia Ferroviaria), Postal and Telecommunications Police (Polizia Postale e delle Telecomunicazioni) and Border and Immigration Police (Polizia di Frontiera).